ShaunCurtis/Blazr.OneWayStreet/readme.md

 # One Way Street

 One Way Street is a read only data pipeline loosely based on CQS [Command/Query Separation].

+It's available as a Nuget Package - [Blazr.OneWayStreet](https://www.nuget.org/packages/Blazr.OneWayStreet).

 It separates out: